sharazghouri/woo-variation-swatches/README.txt

 = Is it compatible with any kinds of WooCommerce Theme? =

-Yes, it's compatible with any woocommerce theme including OceanWP / Astra / Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba / WR Nitro / Divi / BeTheme.
+Yes, it's compatible with any WooCommerce theme including OceanWP / Astra / Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba / WR Nitro / Divi / BeTheme.
 But sometimes it may require small css tweak.

 = Does it show in product QuickView? =

 Yes, it supports any kinds of product quick view.

-= Does it work on multisite? =
+= Does it work on MultiSite? =

 Yes, it is.